Monday, December 19, 2016

 Next up.... remove all the roof boards.

 The roof ribs were removed.
 Each was assessed for need of repairs, and replacement, and measured for the degree of curve.
-Each of the thirteen ash roof ribs that will be made for replacements will be steamed and formed to fit prior to being installed.
+Each of the thirteen ash roof ribs that will be made for replacements will be steamed and formed to fit before being installed.

 Early this fall, Donald Curry and volunteer Ernie Eaton researched various styles of Heywood-Wakefield seats, in preparation for developing a budget for use with grant applications.
 Twenty reversible, Mohair plush, walk-over seats, plus seats for the smoking compartment and next to the bulkhead will need to be made from scratch.